 - The donor must comply, in advance of the gift, with the gifts-in-kind policies and procedures of the university Office of Development.
 See http://development.fit.edu/forms/Gift_In_Kind_Form.pdf

 - Appraisal of a gift is the sole responsibility of the donor, as governed by US federal law.
 For information, see http://www.irs.gov/publications Donors are encouraged to consult an attorney, an accountant, or other professional advisor.
 The Library cannot provide valuations.

 - The donor must provide the Library and the university copies of the official signed appraisal attached to the IRS Form 8283, Non Cash Charitable Contributions, if the donor wishes to claim a gift that exceeds $5,000 in value.

 - The donor must provide the Library and the university a Deed of Gift with a legal transfer of title for materials.

 - The donor will sign a form that states that he/she provides the gift free and clear of any attachments.
 The gift is unrestricted and will become the property of the university.
 Decisions to accept gifts are final.
 Gifts will not be returned at a later date and their disposition is at the sole discretion of the Library.

-To discuss a gift of materials for the research collection, contact the Assistant Dean for Scholarly Communication and Faculty Engagement, Evans Library, Florida Institute of Technology, 150 W. University Boulevard, Melbourne, FL 32901.
+To discuss a gift of materials for the research collection, contact the Collection Development & Analysis Librarian, Evans Library, Florida Institute of Technology, 150 W. University Boulevard, Melbourne, FL 32901.